gabyx/Githooks/README.md

 which will start the `delve` debugger headless as a server in a terminal.
 You can then attach to the debug server with the debug configuration `Debug Go [remote delve]`.
 Set breakpoints in the source code to trigger them.

 ### Todos:
   - Test: `githooks.disableSharedHooksUpdate`.
   - Finish deploy settings implementation for Gitea and sorts.

+## FAQ

+- **Shell on Windows shows weird characters:**
+  Githooks outputs UTF-8 characters (emojis etc.).
+  Make sure you have the UTF-8 codepage active by doing `chcp.com 65001` (either in `cmd.exe` or `git-bash.exe`, also from an integrated terminal in VS Code).
+You can make it permanent by putting this into the startup scripts of your shell, e.g. (`.bashrc`).
+Consider using Windows Terminal.

 ## Acknowledgements